JayCeeON/JayCeeON/README.md

 ![Banner_3](./media/banner_3.png)

 ### About me
-I am a Robotics Engineer from Madrid, Spain, with a vision to bring machines to life in ways that empower and inspire.
-Driven by innovation, I build intelligent systems that push the limits of technology, transforming ideas into solutions that make a difference.
+As a robotics engineer, I am passionate about harnessing the power of automation to drive innovation and create meaningful impact in the world.
+With a dedication to continuous learning, I constantly explore new technologies and methodologies to expand my technical capabilities.
+I believe in the transformative potential of robotics—not just to streamline processes, but to push the boundaries of what's possible.

+Every project I undertake is a step toward redefining efficiency and creating systems that enhance human capability.
+My goal is to develop solutions that not only perform with excellence but also pave the way for smarter, more sustainable industries.
+Through curiosity, creativity, and a commitment to excellence, I strive to leave a positive, lasting impact on the world around me.

-- 👨‍💻 I’m currently working on F1Tenth Racing Autonomous Systems 🏎️.
+- 👨‍💻 I’m currently working on F1Tenth Autonomous Racing Systems 🏎️.
 - 📚 I’m currently learning Deep Reinforcement Learning for Robotics!
 - 🇩🇪 I'm currently learning German!
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.